ParadropLabs/Paradrop/docs/architecture/index.rst

 --------------------
 The ParaDrop router is the key part of the ParaDrop platform.
 In addition to a normal WiFi access point, it provides the substrate to deploy edge computing services on.
-We have built the reference ParaDrop routers based on PC Engines APU and APU2 single board computer.
+We have built the reference ParaDrop routers based on the `PC Engines APU <https://pcengines.ch/apu.htm>`_ and APU2 single board computer .
 The image below shows a router built with a PC Engines APU board.

 .. image:: ../images/paradrop_router.png